Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Physics-based Model and Analysis

 As mentioned in Sec.~\ref{sec:problem_statement}, the core of the folding task is to manipulate the end $\mathbf q_N$ to the target position $C$ starting from an initially flat state shown in Fig.~\ref{fig:schematic}(a).
 To do so, we analyze the physical system in order to achieve a solution capable of minimizing sliding during manipulation.

 We first denote several quantities to describe the deformed configuration of the paper.
-Here, we introduce a point $\mathbf q_C$, which is the node that connects the suspended ($z > 0$) and unsuspended regions ($z = 0$) of the paper.
-We focus primarily on the suspended region as deformations occur solely in this region.
-An origin $\mathbf o$ is defined for our 2D plane which is located at the initial manipulated end $\mathbf q_N$ as shown in Fig.~\ref{fig:schematic}(a).
-For the manipulated end, the robot end-effector imposes a position $\mathbf q_N = (x, z)$ and an orientation angle $\alpha$ to control the pose of the manipulated end as shown in Fig.~\ref{fig:schematic}(a).
-On the connective node $\mathbf q_C$, the tangent is always along the $x$-director.
-Here, we impose a constraint that the curvature at the manipulated end is always zero so that sharp bending deformations are prevented, which is crucial to preventing permanent deformations during the folding process.
+We introduce a point $\mathbf q_C$, which is the node that connects the suspended ($z > 0$) and contact regions ($z = 0$) of the paper.
+We focus solely on the suspended region as deformations occur primarily in this region.
+An origin $\mathbf o$ is defined for our 2D plane which is located at the initial manipulated end $\mathbf q_N$, as shown in Fig.~\ref{fig:schematic}(a).
+For the manipulated end, the robot end-effector imposes a position $\mathbf q_N = (x, z)$ and an orientation angle $\alpha$ to control the pose of the manipulated end (Fig.~\ref{fig:schematic}(a)).
+We impose a constraint that the curvature at the manipulated end is always zero so that sharp bending deformations are prevented, which is crucial to preventing permanent deformations during the folding process.
+On the connective node $\mathbf q_C$, the tangent is always along the $x$-axis.
 With these definitions, we can now modify (\ref{eq::force_balance}) with the following constraints:

-where $M_N$ is the external moment applied on the manipulated end; $s$ is the arc length of the paper's centerline, and $l_s$ is the arc length of the suspended region (from $\mathbf q_C$ to $\mathbf q_N$).
+where $M_N$ is the external moment applied on the manipulated end, $s$ is the arc length of the paper's centerline, and $l_s$ is the arc length of the suspended region (from $\mathbf q_C$ to $\mathbf q_N$).

 We can solve (\ref{eq::Constraint}) with the numerical framework presented in Sec.~\ref{sec::DDG_framework} resulting in a unique DOF vector $\mathbf q$.
 Note that when $\mathbf q$ is determined, we can then obtain the external forces from the substrate along the paper $\mathbf F_{\textrm{substrate}} = \mathbf F_x + \mathbf F_z$, orientation angle $\alpha$ of the manipulated end, and the suspended length $l_s$.
 Recall that through (\ref{eq::Lgb}), Young's modulus $E$, thickness $h$, and density $\rho$ were determined to be the main material and geometric properties of the paper.
 Therefore, we can outline the following physical relationship relating all our quantities: